In this guide to wood floor patterns we share the most popular types of wood floor layouts & designs for your home projects.

 The longest boards will stretch diagonally across the room, from corner to corner.
 Planks are cut into smaller and smaller lengths to fill the remaining two corners.

 Diagonal patterned wood floors require careful planning to avoid wasted material.
-Consider having your cut plan reviewed by an experienced installer, if you know one, or better yet, hire this job out.
+Consider having your cut plan reviewed by an experienced installer if you know one, or better yet, hire this job out.

-Herringbone Pattern Wood Floor
+Herringbone Pattern

 Named for its similar appearance to the skeleton of a herring, a herringbone-patterned wood floor is a repeating pattern made up of boards set at ninety-degree angles.

-To start the pattern, the short side of the first piece of wood is placed touching the end of another piece of wood, along the second piece of wood’s longer side.
+To start the placement, the short side of the first piece of wood is placed touching the end of another piece along the second piece of woodโ€™s longer side.
 This creates a V. The short end of the next piece of wood is laid parallel to the first, and so on.

 The end result is that of long planks made up of shorter, diagonal pieces.
 There is a staggered zigzag shape across the floor.

-Double Herringbone floor Pattern
+Double Herringbone Pattern

-Chevron Pattern Wood Floor
+Chevron Pattern

 This eliminates the staggered zigzag characteristic of herringbones and provides the clean look of boards coming together at perfect 45-degree angles.

-Versailles Pattern Wood Floor
+Versailles Pattern

 The design consists of a series of squares, much like a patchwork quilt.
 Each square measures about three feet by three feet and has an outer border composed of 4 rectangular pieces of wood.